 So what can we learn from this survey?

 Well, it was hardly a massive survey, but what makes it useful is that it is global - results came in across the time zones and were not confined to a style, a school or a specific teacher.
-I have deduced 3 clear conclusions.
+I see 3 clear conclusions that we may draw:

 Tai chi is clearly changing in the 21st century.
 How far the traditional schools reflect these changes is debatable, but we shall see how they play out over the next few years.
-Thanks to all those that contributed to this years survey, and lets look forward to the next survey in 2018.
-If you want to participate in that survey, subscribe to the mOnk and get on the list.
+Thanks to all those that contributed to this years survey.
+Want to join in the next survey.
+Subscribe here and be added to the list.

 Thanks for visiting.
 Take a look at the best Tai Chi articles, introductory courses and complete courses, books and music videos.
 If you have a question, or looking for private classes, affiliate links, drop me a line here. or subscribe for some great Tai Chi stuff delivered to your inbox.